 Ensure an Effective CEO and People Management

 The criteria for recruiting senior executives has two parts.
-The first part was Managerial Competency which includes leadership skills, strategic management skills, project management skills, riskmanagement skills, and business management skills.
-The second part was Functional Competency which refers to the knowledge, skills and characteristic that management requires in order to achieve itsset goals.
+The first part is managerial competency which includes leadership skills, strategic management skills, project management skills, risk management skills, and business management skills.
+The second part is functional competency which refers to the knowledge, skills, and characteristics that management requires in order to achieve its set goals.
 For example, data analysis skills, design skills, planning and management skills, etc.

-At the end of the quarter and at the end of the year, the performance of senior executives, executives, and employees will be evaluated against the set criteria in order to achieve results thatmatch the performance and be consistent with the Company's goals.
+At the end of the quarter and at the end of the year, the performance of senior executives, executives, and employees is evaluated against the set criteria in order to achieve the results that match theperformance and are consistent with the Company’s goals.

 Nurture Innovation and Responsible Business Promotion

-The business of the Company is involved with many stakeholders, managing benefits is an area that the Company is cautious and tries to be fair to all parties by strictly complying with relevantlaws to protect the rights of all stakeholders, shareholders, employees, executives, trade partners, customers, creditors including society.
+The business of the Company is involved with many stakeholders, managing benefits is areas where the Company is cautious and tries to be fair to all parties by strictly complying with relevant laws to protect the rights of all stakeholders, shareholders, employees, executives, trade partners, customers, and creditors which includes society.

 5.1 Respect of Other Shareholder’s Rights

-The Company is committed to justice and fairness to other stakeholders without discriminating against any person, does not use its own discretion or personal relationships to judge, provides equalopportunities without discrimination of race, nationality, religion or gender.
-The Company recognizes its responsibilities toward society and the community and this is considered to be the mainmission of the Company to create projects and activities that are beneficial to society and the community.
+The Company is committed to justice and fairness to other stakeholders without discriminating against any person.
+The Company does not use its own discretion or personal relationships to judge and provides equal opportunities, without discriminating against race, nationality, religion, or gender.
+The Company recognizes its responsibility toward society and the community.
+The Company considers that its main mission is to create projects and activities that are beneficial to society and the community.
 The Company has set a practice guideline for all stakeholders as follows.

-- Shareholders : The Company is committed to developing the Company's business to grow in order to compete in the long run and share its profits with shareholders appropriately, aswell as presenting information to the shareholders accurately, completely, transparently, timely and equitably.
+- Shareholders: The Company is committed to developing the Company’s business so that it grows in order to compete in the long run and share profits with shareholders appropriately.
+The Company also presents information to the shareholders that is accurate, complete, transparent, timely and equitable.

-- Employees : The Company shall treat all employees equally and fairly, using the KPI to assess performance and a 360-degree evaluation for a true reflection on the operationalresults.
+- Employees: The Company shall treat all employees equally and fairly, using the KPI to assess performance and a 360-degree evaluation for a true reflection on the operational results.
 The results of this assessment will be used to plan training, support further education of employees and consider fair remuneration.
-The Company also established a provident fund andemployee welfare and supervises safety and hygiene in the workplace as follows:
+The Company also established a provident fund and employee welfare and supervises safety and hygiene in the workplace.
+This is as follows:

-- Promote employee advancement by defining a clear direction for employee development and care for all employees at every level in order for employees to be systematically and continuouslytrained in accordance to with the defined direction as well as being able to work in the current position effectively and being ready to receive more responsibilities in the future.
+- Promote employee advancement by defining a clear direction for employee development and caring for all employees at every level in order for employees to be systematically and continuously trained in accordance with the defined direction as well as being able to effectively work in the current position and being ready to take on more responsibilities in the future.

-- Manage remuneration, salary and welfare to be fair and equal to the leading companies and always makes the appropriate improvements related to the current situations.
-A merit system will beused for promoting and increasing salaries based on the competence, performance and potential of each employee.
+- Manage remuneration, salary, and welfare so that it is fair and equal with other leading companies.
+Always makes appropriate improvements related to the current situations.
+Uses a merit system to promote and increase salaries based on the competence, performance and potential of each employee.

-- Promote team work.
-Encourage employees to cooperate and help one another as if they were family.
-This is an important organizational culture of the Company which has enabled the Company'sperformance to have exponential growth throughout the years.
-The Company set up the following guidelines.
+- Promote teamwork and encourage employees to cooperate and help one another as if they were family.
+This is an important organizational culture of the Company which has enabled the Company’s performance to have exponential growth throughout the years.
+The Company set up the following guidelines: